fboes/aerofly-weather/README.md

 By entering a METAR code you can see the settings for Aerofly FS 2 being adjusted automatically.
 These settings will be saved to the `main.mcf` in an instant.

 By pressing the "Fetch" button the app tries to fetch METAR data from a remote internet service for the given ICAO code.
 If it is successful, it will paste the METAR code and convert it into the corresponding Aerofly FS 2 values.

+**Important:** Be sure to quit the app before starting Aerofly FS 2 to no accidentally change values while AFS2 is running and to free up memory.

 Update
 ------